sensorlabio/sensorlab-api-docs/source/endpoints/applications/list.rst

     :query page: used for pagination.
 Default is 1.
     :query name: search by name.
     :query sort: sorting parameter.
+    :query show_deleted: if `true` - show deleted only applications.

         You must provide string with sorting field name and sorting type like this: